hai-peng-wang/bom-schema/doc/schema.md

 <a name="bom.data_time_type.DataTimeType"/>
 ### DataTimeType
-Signficance of a specified datetime involved in describing the content of a dataset.
+Significance of a specified datetime involved in describing the content of a dataset.
 Generally used in the context of a reference time or validity period for a series of observations, model outputs or other